LorienMCS/map_app/README.md

 # map_app

+#####:sunny: :palm_tree: :evergreen_tree:[Demo of my completed assignment](http://lorienmcs.github.io/map_app/):evergreen_tree: :palm_tree: :sunny:

+:sunny: :palm_tree: :evergreen_tree: :sunny: :palm_tree: :evergreen_tree: :sunny: :palm_tree: :evergreen_tree: Trees and Stairs in SF :evergreen_tree: :palm_tree: :sunny: :evergreen_tree: :palm_tree: :sunny: :evergreen_tree: :palm_tree: :sunny:

 A project using Google Maps JavaScript API to design a map showing a few places I think are interesting in San Francisco.

-:sunny: :palm_tree: :evergreen_tree: :sunny: :palm_tree: :evergreen_tree: :sunny: :palm_tree: :evergreen_tree: Trees and Stairs in SF :evergreen_tree: :palm_tree: :sunny: :evergreen_tree: :palm_tree: :sunny: :evergreen_tree: :palm_tree: :sunny:

-This is a project for the Full Stack Program at [Galvanize](http://www.galvanize.com/courses/full-stack/).
+This is a project for the fifth week of the Full Stack Program at [Galvanize](http://www.galvanize.com/courses/full-stack/).
 The goal for the assignment was to spend three days using our creativity and JS skills to create an app using an external library or technology.

 It's been a goal of mine for a while now to create an app detailing nature-related and other interesting spots in San Francisco.
 This web page, using Google Maps JavaScript API, is my first attempt.